8WAHOME/DeTus-Restaurant/README.md

 - CSS styling & responsiveness
 - JavaScript interactivity
 - Best practices in file organization
-- Live deployment using GitHub Pages / Netlify
+- Live deployment using GitHub Pages

 The theme chosen is a **restaurant website** that showcases:
 - Home page with hero section and call-to-action